 His research focuses on progressing joint communication and sensing in Wi-Fi applications for human health-care (and beyond), by actively doing research into channel state informaton-based device-free sensing in human activity recognition for health care, but areas of interest also include animal monitoring and smart cities.
 Current research focuses on employing WiFi 6E (and the new 6 GHz frequency) and many realistically-placed IoT devices, over specifically placed and less scalable solutions (in order to reduce future e-waste from niche solutions).
 Other areas include exploring, adapting, and implementing input-agnostic and scalable solutions in real-life settings for channel state information using deep and federated learning.
 Additionally, he is also actively increasing his knowledge in antenna design and radio-wave/signal propagation in general.

-Starting September 2023, he will become an assistant professor at Pervasive Systems in Joint Communication and Sensing and will coordinate M2 Creative Technology (Smart Environments), lecture the core of Smart Environments, and supervise the Project of M2 at the Vrije Universiteit Amsterdam, in an collaboration between the UT and VU.
+Starting September 2023, he started as the coordinator for M2 Creative Technology (Smart Environments), lectured the core of Smart Environments, and supervised the Project of M2 at the Vrije Universiteit Amsterdam in a collaboration between the UT and VU.
+From July 2024, he is an assistant professor at Pervasive Systems (EEMCS) in Joint Communication and Sensing and will facilitate M8 Creative Technology (VU).

 Between 2019 and 2022, he was actively involved in his old Bachelor programme, B-TCS, as a mentor (the Housekeeper initiative) for first-year students and participating as a lecturer and supervisor in multiple BSc courses, functioning as the Head of Housekeepers between 2020-2022.
 Since 2019, he also actively organizes the M.Sc. course Pervasive Computing, formally known as Ubiquitous Computing, at the University of Twente.